 Teaching Children About Paragraphs Gone Bad!
 November 20, 2009

-This Paragraph Can Be Saved
+This Paragraph Can Be Saved!

 If you have even one detail that is not about the topic sentence, then it IS NOT perfect.
-Notice how “Detail B” is out of control off doing his own thing.
-“Detail B” is not talking about the “topic sentence.”
+Take a look at both the graphic and the example paragraph below.
+Do you notice how Detail B is out of control—off doing his own thing?
+Detail B is not talking about the topic sentence.
 The solution with this paragraph is to edit or revise.

 Over the weekend my family and I went to the park.
-I played on the swings with my little sister until she was all tuckered out.
-I hope next weekend I can see the new “Space World” movie.
-The best part of the park was the wonderful picnic my mom packed.
-Going to the park with my family is always a lot of fun!
+My dad and I played on the swings with my little sister until she was tuckered out.
+I hope next weekend I can see the new Space World movie.
+The highlight of the trip to the park was the wonderful picnic my mom prepared.
+Going to the park with my family is always a great time!

 Warning!
 Danger!
-This is a Bad, Bad Paragraph
+This is a Bad, Bad Paragraph!

 Over the weekend my family and I went to the park.
 It was fun.
-I want to see the new “Space World” movie.
+I want to see the new Space World movie.
 My birthday is next week.
 I hope one day my parents let me have a dog.
 Well, that’s all I have to say.

 This paragraph will be difficult for others to read.
 It’s sad to see good sentences turn so bad!
 The only solution is to start over.
 What is it that you want to talk about?
 The park?
 The movie?
 Your birthday?
 Make a choice and stick with it!

 By the way, if you teach elementary school writing or struggling middle school writers, be sure to check out Pattern Based Writing: Quick & Easy Essay on the homepage!